 Cloud Computing Jobs Market, it’s getting huge

-If you take a look at the evolution of the cloud computing market, you will get an instant info about that: companies around the world are looking for more and more cloud computing experts, for private and public environments.
+If you take a look at the evolution of the cloud computing market, you will get instant info about that: companies around the world are looking for more and more cloud computing experts, for private and public environments.
 This is a consequence of the fact that even more companies are switching from the classical server infrastructure to cloud solutions.

 From a Fobes’s Article of September 2013, here what’s happening on Dice.com:

-Having specific skills for a cloud computing platform like Amazon AWS are obviously a must, but there are many technologies involved and so many more specific tools to study:
+Having specific skills for a cloud computing platform like AWS are obviously a must, but there are many technologies involved and so many more specific tools to study: